vispar-tech/layred/README.md

 - 👋 Hi, I’m @layred
 - 👀 I’m interested in web development and scripting
-- 🌱 I’m currently learning swift and c#
+- 🌱 I’m currently learning swift
 - 💞️ I’m looking to collaborate on some intresting projects, write me in telegram @vispar_work

 <!---